How to Season and Roast a Turkey in 11 Easy Steps

 Place the turkey, breast-side-up in a heavy roasting pan with a v-rack.
 (If you don’t have a rack, you can prop up the sides of the turkey with balls of aluminum foil.)
 Tuck aromatic herbs, vegetables, and citrus inside the turkey.
 You can use a variety of herbs like rosemary, tarragon, and thyme, quartered onions, leeks, carrots, celery, garlic cloves, and lemons or oranges.
 Tie the legs together tightly with cooking twine.

 Pour broth or other liquid into the roasting pan.
 This helps keep the turkey from drying out.
-For our Rosemary turkey recipe, we used a mixture of chicken broth and orange juice.
+For a classic rosemary turkey recipe, you can use a mixture of chicken broth and orange juice.
 Cover with the turkey foil to keep moisture around it while it cooks.

 Reduce the oven temperature to 350°F and put the roasting pan in the oven.
 Cooking a turkey takes approximately 15 minutes per pound at this temperature.
 Calculate how long your turkey will roast by multiplying it’s weight by 15, then divide by 60.
 For example, a 14-pound turkey without stuffing would take about 3½ hours to cook.
 This is just an estimate, and a lot of factors can affect cooking time, so begin to check your turkey’s temperature about halfway through cooking using either an oven-safe probe thermometer or a quick read thermometer.